amilna/versioning/README.md

 Data Versioning and Watching
 ============================
-Extensions for Yii2 for data versioning and watching
+Extensions for Yii2 for data versioning and CRUD watching.
+You can manage data version history that edited by user and manage user/group access at record level.

 Installation
 ------------